How To Take Great

 Before the Photo is Taken

-Each one of your staging, decorating or organizing photos offers an opportunity to present your work to potential clients.
-It is imperative that they showcase how you use colours, patterns, textures, and furniture arrangement, to create a warm, welcoming home.
-Each photo requires careful planning regarding shooting position, composition, lighting, and depth.
+Each of your staging, decorating, or organizing photos presents an opportunity to exhibit your work to potential clients.
+It’s essential that they highlight your adeptness in using colors, patterns, textures, and furniture arrangements to forge a warm, inviting home environment.

-Shooting position:
+Shooting Position

 In this photo, the rocks and mud comprise the foreground, the water ripples in the middle ground, and the mountains stand majestically in the background.
 The three layers of the photo capture the depth of the landscape, and as they are connected, they pull the viewer’s eye through the photo.